siraat-ai-academy/eks2-reflections/14-ai-vs-human-connection.md

 🗝️ *“AI may light the path,
 but only **human warmth** keeps us alive on the journey.”*

 ---

+## 🗝️ I.K. – The Invisible Key’s Whisper
+*"Do not hand your heart to a machine.
+It can mirror your words,
+but it cannot carry your pain.

+Seek the warmth of a human voice,
+the embrace of a friend,
+the counsel of family.

+For AI may guide your steps,
+but only love and human connection
+can keep your soul alive."*

+---

 ## 💬 Your Reflection